input-output-hk/cicero-pipe/README.md

                            (default $CICERO_USER)
   --password PASS          Password for BASIC authentication with cicero server
                            (default $CICERO_PASS)
-  --debug-mode             Print results to stderr instead of posting to Cicero -h,--help                Show this help text
+  --run-id RUN_ID          the ID of the run to associate the facts with --debug-mode             Print results to stderr instead of posting to Cicero -h,--help                Show this help text
 ```